People

 Graduate Student

 Matt joined the Taylor Lab as a graduate student in January 2022.
 He earned a B.S. in Neuroscience with a certificate in Business from The University of Texas at Austin in 2019.
 After graduating, Matt spent 2 years working as a Research & Development scientist at the biotechnology company, PerkinElmer, before returning to UT.
 Currently, he is interested in understanding the structural and functional mechanisms of naturally occurring and engineered CRISPR-Cas systems.
-Outside of lab, Matt enjoys writing music, playing video games, and all forms of true crime media.
+Outside of lab, Matt enjoys playing video/board games, horror movies, and reading.

 Rodrigo Fregoso Ocampo